Jeffrey M. Monforton: Bishop of Steubenville

-In 2019, Monforton became a member of the US Conference of Catholic Bishops (USCCB) Committee on National Collections.
+In 2019, Monforton became a member of the USCCB's Committee on National Collections.
 Following a request from Catholic Relief Services, Monforton visited Iraq in 2019 to assess their needs.

 After the 2020 murder of George Floyd by a police officer in Minneapolis, Monforton released this statement:“The horrible and inexcusable death of Mr. George Floyd is indisputable proof that the cancer of racism continues to permeate our society.
 Any discrimination against our brothers and sisters, especially racial prejudice, is an active virus that poisons the life blood of any community and society.
 Together as we experience outrage resultant of Mr. Floyd’s death, we must confront the tragedy of racial injustice."
-Monforton was elected in 2020 as a member of the Ecumenical and Interreligious Affairs and Evangelization and Catechesis committees for the US Conference of Catholic Bishops.
+Monforton was elected in 2020 as a member of the Ecumenical and Interreligious Affairs and Evangelization and Catechesis committees for the USCCB.

-In January 2021, Monforton and the diocese were sued for $1 million by a Glouster, Ohio, woman regarding sexual abuse by Reverend Henry Foxhoven.
+In January 2021, Monforton and the diocese were sued for $1 million by a Glouster, Ohio, woman regarding sexual abuse by Fr Henry Foxhoven.
 The woman said that Foxhoven impregnated her in 2017 when she was a young teenager attending his church.
 The suit also stated that an affidavit for a 2018 arrest warrant stated that Foxhaven told Monforton that he had been “sexually involved with a juvenile member of his congregation and that she was now pregnant.”
 On April 14, 2021, the judged dismissed the diocese from the lawsuit, leaving Monforton as the defendant.
 He and the plaintiff reached a settlement in July 2022.